inertialsense/IS-hdw/Products/RUG-4/RUG-4-0-G2/README.md

 - Low power consumption:  <1500mW
 - UART x3, RS232, RS485, CAN, and SPI interfaces
 - Integrated CAN and RS232 / RS485 transceivers
-- Voltage regulation for 3.3V - 17V input
+- Voltage regulation for 3.1V - 23V input (42V with R1 jumper)

 ## Applications